 Summer semester: 25 June 2021 (online examinations)

-Each course (5 or 10 ECTS credits) shall be validated by an examination at one of the examination sessions conducted bi-annually at and by the University of Luxemburg (UL).
+Each course (5 or 10 ECTS credits) shall be validated by an examination at one of the examination sessions conducted bi-annually.
 Several exams may be taken together at one single session.

 The exams generally consist of an interactive computerized work-up of a clinical case or other questions related to the subjects of the discipline covered in that course.
 Exams are graded on a 0-20 scale with passing grade of 10/20.
 Failed exams can be retaken at the next possible examination date.